SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

         }

 C\# developers should be nodding their heads at this point.
 This is exactly how the `Func<A, B>` interface works.
-There’s more syntactic sugar around that one, but apart from that, it’s essentially the same idea.
+There's more syntactic sugar around that one, but apart from that, it's essentially the same idea.

 So what does our `multiply_by_two` function look like under these